kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 ##### The Solution: Downward Mapping Annotations

-To resolve this template and hierarchy mapping without structural API schema changes, the root and intermediate orchestrators must propagate these linkages downwards using two well-known metadata annotations on the child object templates:
+To resolve this template and hierarchy mapping without structural API schema changes, the root and intermediate orchestrators must propagate these linkages downwards by injecting two well-known metadata annotations directly into the created child objects (for example, the `JobSet` controller sets these annotations on each standard `Job` resource it creates):

 * **Template Linkage Annotation:**
   * **Annotation Key:** `scheduling.k8s.io/podgroup-template`